“It’s faster this way,” my wife said. And she was right. But only by about three and a half minutes.

 Still, that's not particularly jarring.
 Until you look at the long haul …

-Over a five-year stretch, those three and half minutes add up to 212 hours — roughly nine full days — and $1,528.80.
+Over a five-year stretch, those three and half minutes add up to 212 hours — roughly nine full days — and $1,528.80 of waste.
 (Plus, that doesn’t even account for what my hourly rate as a writer could generate in 212 hours.)

 Here’s the thing: I crunched those numbers weeks ago and still drive the same old route … day after day after day.